mne-tools/mne-python/doc/source/manual/matlab.rst

     nsource         int32                 Total number of source space points. nchan           int32                 Number of channels.
-    sol             named matrix          The forward solution matrix. sol_grad        named matrix          The derivatives of the forward solution with respect to the dipole location coordinates, see Section 5.9.6.
-This field is present only if the forward solution was computed with the ``--grad`` option, see Section 5.9.2. mri_head_t      trans                 Transformation from the MRI coordinate frame to the (Neuromag) head coordinate frame. src             surf(*)               The description of the source spaces source_rr       double(nsource,3)     The source locations.
+    sol             named matrix          The forward solution matrix. sol_grad        named matrix          The derivatives of the forward solution with respect to the dipole location coordinates, see :ref:`BJEFEJJG`.
+This field is present only if the forward solution was computed with the ``--grad`` option, see :ref:`BJEIGFAE`. mri_head_t      trans                 Transformation from the MRI coordinate frame to the (Neuromag) head coordinate frame. src             surf(*)               The description of the source spaces source_rr       double(nsource,3)     The source locations.